davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/pages/Setup/index.md

 Currently these are the consoles I have hooked up.
 They are all 'PAL' unless otherwise specified:

-* **Super Nintendo** with 2x official controllers and NTSC and J-NTSC cartridge converter
+* **Super Nintendo** with 2x official controllers and NTSC and J-NTSC cartridge converter and Super Everdrive X5 with full games list on MicroSD card
 * **Sega Megadrive II (region unlocked)** with 2x official 3 button controllers, 2x official 6 button controllers and Master System cartridge converter
 * **Sony PS2** with 2x official PS2 controllers, and 1 x official PS1 controller, and 2x Guitar Hero PS2 Controllers.
 * **Sony PS3** with 1x official PS3 controller